 Soap Ingredients Worth Noting

 Soap is safe when used as suggested, as long as you don’t have any allergies or sensitivities to its components.
-Although, what reacts in the formula depends on its creation.
+However, what reacts in the formula depends on its creation.

 All varieties of liquid soap, including bar soap, are often manufactured by mixing an acid and alkali, such as butter or oil.